 When is the Deadline for Applications?

-The window of opportunity for new entrants is small, with the application period for new applicants closing on the 30th November 2020, subject to the outcome of the recent consultation.
+The window of opportunity for new entrants is small, with the application period for new applicants closing on the 31st March 2022, subject to the outcome of the current consultation.
 This means there’s limited time for businesses to put together and submit their applications.

-Businesses who wish to apply must do so via their sector association.
-This means businesses could have even less time to prepare, with sector organisations requiring new entrant applications earlier, to allow them sufficient time to submit to the Environment Agency.
+Some businesses may need to supply their submission paperwork to their sector association in advance.
+This means businesses could have even less time to prepare, with sector organisations requiring new entrant applications earlier, to allow sufficient time to submit to the Environment Agency.
 It can be tricky to know what information you’ll need to pull together, but don’t worry, using a consultant like Inspired Energy can help you there.

 How Do I Apply?